garrandall/popular-music-data/tracks/gotta-getcha-jermaine-dupri.md

-And my body not Beyonce' but big girls we been holdin' it down, And light-skin used to be way in but brown-skin is tha hot shit now, And don't take me as a one-hit wonder keep me hangin' out on the show, Ya betta act like I'm tha real deal and real bitches i'm tha last one left, Might not see me up in a thong but i'll be rockin' my addais suit, Ur chick can put a tight dress on but she still won't look this cute,
+And my body not Beyonce' but big girls we been holdin' it down, And light-skin used to be way in but brown-skin is tha hot shit now, And don't take me as a one-hit wonder keep me hangin' out on the show, Ya betta act like I'm tha real deal and real bitches I'm tha last one left, Might not see me up in a thong but i'll be rockin' my addais suit, Ur chick can put a tight dress on but she still won't look this cute,